gottacatchenall/ms_sampling_effort/manuscript.md

 ## False-negatives as a product of relative abundance

-Here we show the realized false-negative rate (FNR) of species interactions changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community.
+Here we show the realized false-negative rate of species interactions changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community.
 We do this by simulating the process of observation of species interactions, applied both to 243 empirical food webs from the Mangal database [@Banville2021ManJl] as well as random food-webs generated using the niche model [@Williams2000SimRul].
 Our neutral model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
-Although there is no shortage of debate as to the processes the govern this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe]  (Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from power-law scaling $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$  and $Z$ is a scaling coefficient. [@Savage2004EffBod], which yields the same qualitative behavior).
+Although there is no shortage of debate as to the processes the govern this distribution of abundances within a community, this abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe]  (Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from power-law scaling $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$  and $Z$ is a scaling coefficient.
+[@Savage2004EffBod], which yields the same qualitative behavior, _todo supp fig 1 here_).
 The practical consequence of this skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events: observing two species of low relative biomass _at the same time_.
 However, this "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.

 To simulate the process of observation, for an ecological network $A$ with $S$ species, we sample abundances from $N$ independent draws from a